top of page

 Requirements of Gestational or Genetic Surrogacy Agreements

 With the help of a surrogacy attorney, you can safely complete a successful surrogacy.
 The attorneys of Tsong Law Group have extensive experience in the niche field of surrogacy law.
-Based in California, the attorneys of Tsong Law Group are also licensed in Washington, New York, Illinois, Arizona and Oklahoma.
+Based in California, the attorneys of Tsong Law Group are also licensed in Washington, New York, Illinois, Arizona, Oklahoma, and California.
 They are also a fellow of Academy of Adoption & Assisted Reproduction Attorneys (AAAA) and Academy of California Adoption-ART Lawyers (ACAL).

 If you need assistance with your surrogacy agreement, contact us today.